A meme origin story

 The key detail: the companion does not interrupt you.
 It just notices you.

 In parallel, the typing companion genre has grown beyond one character.
-Paw-Paw is one example: a native macOS app built from the ground up for Apple Silicon and Intel Macs, with 15+ animals, 32 collectible hats across four rarity tiers, and the same core experience — something on your screen that reacts every time you type or click.
+Paw-Paw is one example: a native macOS app for Apple silicon and Intel Macs, with a cast of illustrated animals and collectible hats.
+Once Accessibility access is granted, the pet reacts as you type and click in most apps.

 What started as a two-second GIF of a cat-blob playing bongos to a video game soundtrack has become, almost accidentally, a whole genre of software.
 The core idea — that your typing deserves acknowledgment, that a small character can make work feel slightly more like play — turned out to be worth building products around.